 Yes.
 Applicants with dual citizenship can apply to the Fellow Program as long as the United States is one of their countries of citizenship

-A conferred graduate level degree is required to apply for the Fellow Program.
+A conferred graduate level degree or higher is required to apply for the Fellow Program.
 To meet the minimum eligibility requirements, your qualifying graduate level degree would ideally be in TESOL or a field related to English language teaching.
 However, if your graduate level degree is in a field unrelated to TESOL, you are eligible to apply if you also have one of the following credentials:

 - A recognized TESOL certificate with at least 120 course hours plus a supervised and observed practicum (additional information regarding certificates can be found in the Eligibility section of the Fellow Application Process page).
 Or,

 - A current, valid, and full state teacher credential, certification, or license with a specialization or an endorsement in ESL or the equivalent.